F-Statistics as measures of genetic population structure

 which in this case is a measure of population

-differentiation within the
+sub-populations within the total.

 Fst